OpenPrinting/hplip-printer-app/README.md

 - The information about which printer models are supported and which are their capabilities is based on the PPD files included in HPLIP.
-They are packaged in the Snap as a compressed archive.
+They are packaged in the Rock as a compressed archive.

 - Standard job IPP attributes are mapped to the driver's option settings best fitting to them so that users can print from any type